 While some lifters might not put much thought into what they wear, I think it’s important that even as a powerlifter you invest some money in good quality clothes to help you move well and feel good every single time you step up to the bar.

-The following list is a collection of both big and small names that are all making an impact on the strength community in different ways and are sure to carry whatever it is that you’re looking for.
+The following list is a collection of big and small names that are all impacting the strength community in different ways and are sure to carry whatever it is that you’re looking for.

 If you're a powerlifter, make sure to check out my complete competition gear list of everything you need when competing in powerlifting.